 The calico cat has a tri-color pattern of white, orange, and black on its coat.
 This type of coat coloring does not indicate a specific breed of cat, just a color pattern, available in different breeds.
-Because of the variation in size between breeds, the average weight of a female calico cat can also vary, but will usually range between 7 and 9 pounds, according to veterinarian Sue A. Whitman.
+But calico cats are almost always female, and because of the variation in size between breeds, the average weight of a female calico cat can also vary.
+It usually ranges between 7 and 12 pounds, although some can weight as much as 25 pounds.

 The age of a female calico also determines its average weight.
 An adult cat weighs between 7 and 9 pounds, but a younger cat will weigh significantly less.
-At birth, a kitten weighs 3 ounces, and gains one-half an ounce each day and reaches 2 pounds at 10 weeks of age, according to PetPlace.com.
-A kitten will grow to her full, adult size between 8 and 12 months old.
-During this period of growth, the kitten will average between 3 and 7 pounds, and requires a greater amount of food each day than she will when she reaches adulthood.
+At birth, a kitten weighs 3 ounces, and gains one-half an ounce each day and reaches 2 pounds at 10 weeks of age.
+A kitten will grow to her full adult size between 8 and 12 months old.
+During this period of growth, a kitten will average between 3 and 7 pounds, and requires a greater amount of food each day than she will when she reaches adulthood.

 Weight issues in cats

 Though the average healthy weight of a calico cat varies, some of these cats might have obesity issues, which affect their size.
 To determine if a calico cat is overweight, feel her body and ribs.
 You cannot feel an obese cat's ribs because of the high amount of fat on her body, while a malnourished cat's ribs have little to no fat on them.